TheDataLeek/CSCI3202/hw3/README.md

 ## Analysis

-We note that between Dijkstra and A star, A star was more efficient!
+We note that between Dijkstra and A*, Dijkstra was more efficient!

 ```
 Dijkstra Algorithm